Asian shares track Wall St losses on weak US factory data

 Manufacturing is a relatively small part of the economy, but investors worry about whether it will spill into other areas.
 That puts an even bigger spotlight on Friday's jobs report, which economists expect to show an acceleration in hiring.

-"The month of August over the last 10 years has been the wonkiest jobs report of the year," said Philip Orlando, chief equity market strategist at Federated Investors.
-It often falls below expectations, only for the numbers to be revised higher in subsequent months, he said.

-"There's no question the data has been softer, slower, weaker, pick your adjective for today versus a year ago," Orlando said about the broad economy.
-"But I do think we're going to get through this."

-The Fed and other central banks around the world have been aggressive in keeping rates low to shield against the effects of the trade war and slowing global economic growth.
+The Fed and other central banks have been aggressive in keeping interest rates low to shield against the effects of the trade war and slowing global economic growth.
 The Fed lowered short-term rates twice this summer, down to a range of 1.75% to 2%, the first cuts since the financial crisis was toppling economies around the world in 2008.

-Benchmark crude oil rebounded, gaining 56 cents to $54.18 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark crude oil rebounded, gaining 66 cents to $54.28 per barrel in electronic trading on the New York Mercantile Exchange.
 It fell 45 cents to $53.62 a barrel on Tuesday.
-Brent crude oil, the international standard, picked up 41 cents to $59.30 per barrel.
+Brent crude oil, the international standard, picked up 46 cents to $59.35 per barrel.

 Comments